hackforla/311-data/README.md

 ## Joining the 311 Data project

 We are looking for volunteers!
+Those with non-technical skills are welcome as well.

 311 Data is part of [Hack for LA](https://www.hackforla.org/) where you can sign up to join weekly onboarding meetings.
 You can find more information about the current project team [here](https://www.hackforla.org/projects/311-data).

 ### To Sign Up